San Antonio Drug Crime Attorney

 - Communicate with prosecutors in your case to determine whether or not a plea deal is on the table and help determine whether any deal is favorable or recommended for your situation.

 By having a San Antonio drug crime defense attorney by your side, you can ensure that you will not be going through this alone.
-As opposed to a public defender who will likely have dozens of cases to handle at once, a private defense attorney will be focused on your case and how the outcome will affect your life.
+As opposed to a public defender who will likely have dozens of cases to handle at once, a private criminal defense attorney will be focused on your case and how the outcome will affect your life.

 Types Of Drug Crimes